jaseemabid/dotfiles/slate/README.md

-$ sudo spctl --master-disable
 Enable accessibility to let the app take over the controls.

+Preferences > Privacy & Security > Accesibility > Slate

 See screenshot.